 Are you buying individual health insurance?

 Understand your needs.
-Any plan you purchase will cover “essential health benefits,” but some services or office visits may not be covered.
+Any ACA-qualified plan you purchase will cover essential health benefits, but some services or office visits may not be covered.
 Think about how many doctor visits you have each year, whether you’ll need surgery or major procedures in the future, and whether you currently take or will need to take prescription medications.

 Compare the market.
 The health insurance world can be complex.
 HealthMarkets can help you easily compare health insurance plans and rates to simplify your decisions.

-Find out if you’re eligible to stay on your parent’s plan.
-The Affordable Care Act allows individuals under the age of 26 to maintain coverage through their parent’s health insurance plan, even if they are no longer in school, do not live with their parents, and get married.
+- Find out if you’re eligible to stay on your parent’s plan.
+The Affordable Care Act allows individuals under the age of 26 to maintain coverage through their parent’s health insurance plan, even if they are no longer in school, do not live with their parents, or get married.

 Have you lost your job?